Healthy Food Options to Avoid Harmful Chemicals and Risks

 We primarily buy an small local brand’s Heidi’s Hens Organic deli meat that also has no nitrates, antibiotics, growth hormone, etc..
 They have them at Whole Foods but not mainstream markets like Safeway.

-NY Times had an interesting article about the rise in CO2 emissions as more people eat meat.
+NY Times had an interesting article in 2008 about the rise in CO2 emissions as more people eat meat.
 I knew that meat consumption affected the environment, but did not understand the magnitude.

 From the chart, you can see what the alternatives to meat cost.
 Time to eat more chicken instead of beef.
 Yes becoming a vegetarian helps, but that is a difficult step for most to make.